kailash-manasarovar/statement/docs/timeline/2023/december.md

 - In retrospect, I notice that he looks like [Nati's sailor man](../early-years/2015.md#nati-de-prati-yoga) I see on Facebook in 2025, and I wonder if they are one and the same.
 - It would not surprise me.
 - As with everyone else in this statement, I would recognize him in an instant.
-- Does he know something about why Maria was so ill and the doctors were fobbing her off?
+- Does he know something about why Maria was so ill and why the doctors were fobbing her off?
-- He had a very Spanish name but I can't remember what it was.
-Although he may have said it was Antonio, perhaps because he has been trying to make me think so hard for so long that he is the trumpet teacher.
-- Not in a trillion years buster, and then not.
-- Maria will know who he is and what his name is, if she's still alive.
+- Maria will know him, I guess, if she's still alive.
 - As we were talking, he mentioned my received pronunciation and my glottal stop.
 It was curious enough to me to tweet about it the same day.

 [![Received pronunciation](../../content/tweets/december-2023/received-pronunciation.png)](https://x.com/1FRGVN/status/1739768159748468855)